librenms/librenms/doc/Support/Adding-a-Device.md

 - Hostname: IP address or DNS name.
 - Hardware: Optional you can type in whatever you like.
-- OS: Optional, this will add the Device's OS Icon.
+- OS: Optional this will add the Device's OS Icon.

 ![Ping Only](/img/add-ping-only.png)